 If an overseas person gives more than that, the party must return the extra amount to them or, if that isn’t possible, to us within 20 working days.

 However, a party can keep more of an anonymous donation if it is a ‘donation protected from disclosure’.
-These are payments that we make to the party on behalf of donors that want to remain anonymous.
-Between two successive elections, parties can receive up to $307,610 in donations protected from disclosure.
+These are payments that we make to the party on behalf of a New Zealand person who wants to donate but remain anonymous.
+Between two successive elections, parties can receive up to $322,940 in donations protected from disclosure.
 If a donation will take a party over their limit, we will return the excess to the donor.

 Full rules for reporting party donations and loans

 Full details about reporting donations and loans are in the Party Secretary handbook.